spacetelescope/PASTIS/README.md

 ([installation instructions here](https://webbpsf.readthedocs.io/en/latest/installation.html#installing-with-conda-but-not-astroconda))
 in order to be able to use it with `pastis`, and don't forget that you also need to install the [required data files](https://webbpsf.readthedocs.io/en/latest/installation.html#installing-the-required-data-files).
-Once you are done with the installation, you will also need to drop in your local path to your new webbpsf data files to the PASTIS configfile. you can figure out the path to your webbpsf by running the following in a python session:
+Once you are done with the installation, you will also need to drop in your local path to your new webbpsf data files to the PASTIS configfile.
+You can figure out the path to your `webbpsf` data by running the following in a python session:
 ```py
 import webbpsf
 webbpsf.utils.get_webbpsf_data_path()